-Further increase in rental levels, resilient re-letting premium
+Further increase in rental levels, resilient reletting premium

-- Like-for-like rental income per sqm increased by 3.9% versus prior year. - New leases in Berlin signed at an average 32.3% premium to passing rents. - 320 new leases signed during the year, with the average rent of all new lettings increasing to €13.0 per sqm, a 6.6% increase on the prior year. - European Public Real Estate Association (EPRA) vacancy of 2.4% as at 31 December 2022 remains at historically low level, reflecting ongoing structural undersupply of available rental property.
+- Like-for-like rental income per sqm increased by 3.9 per cent versus prior year. - New leases in Berlin signed at an average 32.3 per cent premium to passing rents. - 320 new leases signed during the year, with the average rent of all new lettings increasing to €13.0 per sqm, a 6.6 per cent increase on the prior year. - EPRA vacancy of 2.4 per cent as at 31 December 2022 remains at historically low level, reflecting ongoing structural undersupply of available rental property.